AMBA’s mission: to protect & preserve the rare American Mulefoot Hog!

 ~~~~

-it is breeder owned and democratically managed with elections for serving on the Board of Directors, chosen from AMBA's Member Breeders' list.
+The AMBA is as much about people as it is about the animals.
+As a membership organization, it is breeder owned and democratically managed with elections for serving on the Board of Directors, chosen from AMBA's Member Breeders' list.

-AMBA Breeding Program Census.
+Our last election was completed and we kicked off the AMBA Breeding Program Census.
 Member Volunteer and Director is contacting members, past members, and contact information breeders to complete census on their animals.

 The time to nominate or volunteer is NOW!